 Transformational Coaching is the process of working with an individual to create a major change in their personal or professional life.
 It goes beyond the surface and digs deeper to discover and change the limiting thoughts, emotions, and behaviors that keep a person stuck.

 Transformational coaching enables an individual to create fundamental shifts in their capacity to change their habitual ways of doing things in their lives (P Hawkins, N Smith, 2020).
 Transformational coaching is all about helping your clients to make a change whether big or small.

-A complete transformational coach training program will teach you how to help your clients:
+A complete transformational coach training program teaches how to help clients:

 - Understand their brain and make better use of it